 - ES.10.
-During wet season, muddy water and other water quality pollutants via site surface water runoff into the local stream Wah Ha River would be the key issue in the forth-coming month.
-Mitigation measures for water quality should be fully implemented. - ES.11.
+During dry season, dust mitigation measures to avoid fugitive dust emissions from loose soil surface or haul road would be a key issue in coming months. - ES.11.
+Special attention should be also paid on the muddy water and other water quality pollutants via site surface water runoff into the local stream Wah Ha River.
+As an effective water quality mitigation measure, the rock bund in the de-silting channel should be repaired regularly and ensure the de-silting performance. - ES.12.
 On the other hand, construction noise should be other key environmental issue during sheet-piling process.
 The noise mitigation measures should be necessary to implement in accordance with EM&A Manual stipulation.
 Dust mitigation measures to avoid fugitive dust emissions from loose soil surface or haul road is also reminded.